 What you need to know before your sleep study

-- Eat your regular meals.
-Do not eat or drink anything that contains caffeine 3 hours prior to your sleep study, unless otherwise directed by your doctor at the Sleep Center.
-You should drink your normal amount of alcohol (if any) at the same time you normally drink it.
+- Drink your “normal” amount of alcohol (if any) at the same time you normally drink it.
 If you drink alcohol prior to your study, you should make arrangements for someone to drive you to the Sleep Center.

-- Bring all medications normally taken at night or first thing in the morning.
-This includes prescriptions as well as non-prescriptions (aspirin, Tums, etc.) medications.
-Because this is an outpatient study, we are not allowed to dispense medications to you.
+- Bring all medications you take at night or first thing in the morning.
+This includes prescriptions as well as non-prescription medications (aspirin, Tums, etc.).
+NOTE: Because this is an outpatient study, we’re not allowed to dispense medications.

-- Please bring your toiletries.
-This may include toothpaste, toothbrush, comb, brush, or any other articles you will need to get ready when you wake up.
+- Bring toiletries including: toothpaste, toothbrush, comb, hairbrush, and any other items you’ll need to get ready when you wake up.
 Your room will include a private bathroom with shower.

 - Try to relax.
 The study is painless and harmless.
 A technologist will be with you the entire night to make your stay as comfortable as possible.

 - Bring your favorite pillow if it will help you sleep.

 - Bring a snack or beverage prior to going to sleep.
 We have a microwave and refrigerator.

 Please use the entrance located at the covered drop-off after you have parked.
 This is the first building entrance you see when you enter the parking lot.
 To the right of the doors is an intercom box.